ajcwebdev/autoshow/README.md

 ## Setup

-`scripts/setup.sh` checks to ensure a `.env` file exists, Node dependencies are installed, and the `whisper.cpp` repository is cloned and built.
-Run the script with the `setup` script in `package.json`.
+`.github/workflows/setup.sh` checks to ensure a `.env` file exists and Node dependencies are installed.
+Run the workflow with the `setup` script in `package.json`.

 ```bash
 npm run setup